 Most people remain healthy without any symptoms while they fight off the virus.
 Some will not even know they have been infected.

-If there are any symptoms, they will develop on average 60-90 days after exposure to the virus.
+If there are any symptoms, these will develop on average 40 to 160 days after exposure to the virus and will usually pass within one to three months.

 Symptoms of hepatitis B include:

-- flu-like symptoms, such as tiredness, general aches and pains, headaches and a high temperature of or above 38C (100.4F)
+- flu-like symptoms, such as tiredness, general aches and pains, headaches and a high temperature of 38ºC (100.4ºF) or above

 - loss of appetite and weight loss